vvoutilainen/vvoutilainen.github.io/_pages/general-articles.md

 | Name                                        | Description                                           |
 | ------------------------------------------- | ----------------------------------------------------- |
-| [Bank of Finland Bulletin][bof_bulletin] | My articles on Economics for the general public in Bank of Finland Bulletin.
+| [Bank of Finland Bulletin][bof_bulletin] | My articles on Economics for the general public in the Bank of Finland Bulletin.

 [bof_bulletin]: https://www.bofbulletin.fi/en/author/ville-voutilainen/